Optimism and Pessimism in Strategic Interactions under Ignorance: Relation to Rationalizability

 \section{Relation to Rationalizability}

 Although one of our motivations is to study interactions under ignorance, the notions of optimism and pessimism could be seen as decision criteria under extreme risk seeking and risk aversion, respectively, when players do have beliefs in form of probability measures.
-Among other things, \cite{Weinstein_2016} studies the predictions of the standard Rationalizability algorithm (as in \citet[Definition 54.1, Chapter 4.1]{Osborne_Rubinstein_1994}---henceforth, Rationalizability) when players' risk attitudes vary.\footnote{\cite{Battigalli_et_al_2016} extend this analysis to allow for ambiguity by appropriately extending \citet[Lemma 3]{Pearce_1984}.} In particular, he characterizes the limits of the algorithm if risk attitudes tend to either extremes: while Rationalizability converges to Point Rationalizability in the limiting case of extreme risk seeking behavior, Rationalizability converges to B{\"o}rgers Rationalizability in the limiting case of extreme risk aversion.
-Now, it has to be observed that our definitions of Point and Wald Rationalizability can be seen as the limit points of the convergence process described above once the opponents' actions a players considers as possible are those that belong to the support of her probabilistic belief in the standard model.
+Among other things, \cite{Weinstein_2016} studies the predictions of the standard Rationalizability algorithm (as in \citet[Definition 54.1, Chapter 4.1]{Osborne_Rubinstein_1994}---henceforth, Rationalizability) when players' risk attitudes vary.\footnote{\cite{Battigalli_et_al_2016} extend \citet[Lemma 3, p.1048]{Pearce_1984} by allowing the presence of ambiguity.
+In the corresponding working paper, the authors additionally study Rationalizability with ambiguity aversion, by also discussing the relation between their endeavor, B-dominance, and the discontinuity we study here.
+See also \cite{Dominiak_Schipper_2019} for a study of Rationalizability in presence of capacities.} In particular, he characterizes the limits of the algorithm if risk attitudes tend to either extremes: while Rationalizability converges to Point Rationalizability in the limiting case of extreme risk seeking behavior, Rationalizability converges to B{\"o}rgers Rationalizability in the limiting case of extreme risk aversion.
+Now, it has to be observed that our definitions of Point and Wald Rationalizability can be seen as the limit points of the convergence process described above once the opponents' actions a player considers as possible are those that belong to the support of her probabilistic belief in the standard model.
 With this association in mind, focusing on the most interesting case, Pessimism and Common Belief in Pessimism can be interpreted as extreme risk aversion as commonly believed among players.
 Thus, to clarify why \Mref{prop:generic_V_B} is not puzzling after all, they are simply---as anticipated in \Sref{subsec:motivation_results}---a manifestation of a discontinuity.